thevaidik/thevaidik/README.md

 - 👋 Hi,@thevaidik here
-- 👀 I’m interested in startups/innovative ideas
+-  interested in startups/innovative ideas
-- 🌱 iOS developer / backend
+- 🍎 iOS developer / swift stuff
 - Fascinated with consciousness
 - Feel free to approach me , for any intersting work/projects. !